snowyan/Diary/mlcourse_knowledge.md

 ### What is Gradient Descent Algorithm?
+* GD algorithm searchs optimal w by going downhill
+* GD only finds local minima of the risk or cost function
+* GD are computationally expensive to computer for large datasets
+* GD is sensitive to the choice of learning rate
+* GD treats all directions of the parameter space uniformly
+* GD is sensitive to initial conditions
 ### What is Stochastic Gradients Descent?
 * Stochastic Gradient Descent minimizes the cost function using approximate gradients evaluated on mini-batches of the data.
 * Using mini-batches significantly speeds up calculations